-3634.1 Worksheet K-1 - Compensation Analysis - Salaries and Wages.--Enter all salaries and wages for the hospice on this worksheet for the actual work performed within the specific area or cost center in accordance with the column headings.
+Enter all salaries and wages for the hospice on this worksheet for the actual work performed within the specific area or cost center in accordance with the column headings.
 For example, if the administrator also performs visiting services which account for 25 percent of that person's time, then enter 75 percent of the administrator's salary on line 6 (A&G) and 25 percent of the administrator's salary enter on line 10 (nursing care).
+Complete a separate worksheet K-1 for each HHA-based hospice.

 The records necessary to determine the split in salary between two or more cost centers must be maintained by the hospice and must adequately substantiate the method used to split the salary.
-These records must be available for audit by the intermediary and the intermediary can accept or reject the method used to determine the split in salary.
+These records must be available for audit by the intermediary, and the intermediary can accept or reject the method used to determine the split in salary.
 When approval of a method has been requested in writing and this approval has been received prior to the beginning of a cost reporting period, the approved method remains in effect for the requested period and all subsequent periods until you request in writing to change to another method or until the intermediary determines that the method is no longer valid due to changes in your operations.